MNL48: 2018: First Generation, Aitakatta – Gustong Makita and Pag-ibig Fortune Cookie

-On April 22, the "Meet Your Oshimen" event was held, where three hundred lucky ticket-holding fans met and greeted their favourite MNL48 aspirants.
-The handshake event was held at the TriNoma at 5:00 PM on the fourth floor garden.
+On April 22, the "Meet Your Oshimen" event was held at TriNoMa, where three hundred lucky ticket-holding fans met and greeted their favorite MNL48 aspirants.
 Six days after the event, the first general election took place at Studio 4 and Center Road in ABS-CBN.
-Before the election on April 28, Kris (as a challenger), along with two other eligible contenders Aria and Eunice, announced their departure from the group and will resign from their candidacy for the upcoming election.
-A few days after the election, eight trainees Reiko, Reina, Nix, Ann, Celine, Arol, Kana, and Ikee also left the group.
+Before the election on April 28, challenger Kris Torrejos, along with two other eligible contenders Aria Cariño and Eunice Santiago, announced their departure from the group and consequently also withdrew from the upcoming election.
+A few days after the election, eight trainees, Reiko, Reina, Nix, Ann, Celine, Arol, Kana, and Ikee, also left the group.
 The newly recruited trainee Cole came in as a replacement member.

 On June 3, MNL48's fan-meeting event was held at the Eton Centris Elements.
-The group performed the Tagalog versions of "Aitakatta", "Heavy Rotation", "Skirt Hirari", and "Sakura no Hanabiratachi" for the first time.
-On June 8, the members Trixie, Zen, Van, and Mae announced their departure from the group.
+The group performed the Tagalog versions of "Aitakatta", "Heavy Rotation", "Skirt, Hirari", and "Sakura no Hanabiratachi" for the first time.
+On June 8, members Trixie, Zen, Van, and Mae announced their departures from the group.
 To fill in the spots, the kenkyuusei members Rans, Nina, and Andi were promoted as members of Team MII.
-Trainee Coleen is then promoted to Team NIV.
+Meanwhile, kenkyuusei Coleen was then promoted to Team NIV.
 For the rankings, Ella and Ash entered the Kami 7, while Alyssa and Erica joined the Senbatsu.
-On July 9, Nina and Vern announced their departure from MNL48, with Cassey filling Nina's position in Team MII.
+On July 9, Nina and Vern both announced their departures from MNL48, with Cassey filling Nina's position in Team MII.